 The endometrial mucosa lines the inner wall of the uterus and maintains the patency of the uterine cavity by preventing adhesion between the opposed uterine walls.
 It also serves as a medium for implantation of the blastocyst (fertilized egg) during pregnancy.
 In fertile women the endometrium undergoes hormone-driven cyclic regeneration, coarsely divided into the menstrual, proliferative and secretory phase.
-Transcriptome analysis shows that 74% (n=14537) of all human proteins (n=19670) are expressed in the endometrium and 85 of these genes show an elevated expression in endometrium compared to other tissue types.
+Transcriptome analysis shows that 69% (n=13898) of all human proteins (n=20090) are expressed in the endometrium and 92 of these genes show an elevated expression in the endometrium compared to other tissue types.

 The endometrium transcriptome

-Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the endometrium compared to other tissues.
+Distribution, on the other hand, visualizes how many genes have, or do not have, detectable levels (nTPM≥1) of transcribed mRNA molecules in the endometrium compared to other tissues.
 As evident in Table 1, all genes elevated in endometrium are categorized as:

 Table 1.
-Number of genes in the subdivided categories of elevated expression in endometrium.
+The number of genes in the subdivided categories of elevated expression in endometrium.